RamiHaf/MTF_data_set/README.md

 https://drive.google.com/drive/folders/1M0vKn2AeKNj-Ta0M6VHNHHznJYbLobtU?usp=sharing

-The large MTF dataset which containig the auto processed data, without the manual processing the available via this following like: https://drive.google.com/drive/folders/1u-5COZPG1n28SiIBbbNjMjGTPyV-UlOJ?usp=sharing
+The large MTF dataset which contains the auto-processed data, without manual processing is available via the following link: https://drive.google.com/drive/folders/1u-5COZPG1n28SiIBbbNjMjGTPyV-UlOJ?usp=sharing

 The second version of the data set for single tasks and the trained models are available on Google Drive through the following link: